Applied Track Model of Progress

 - Internship Contract

-- Establish Policy Paper Committee (need 2 individuals besides Adviser).
+- Establish Thesis Paper Committee (need 2 individuals besides Adviser).

 - Proposal Approved.
 Students will meet with their committee to discuss faculty comments on the project proposal.
-Incorporating the comments and committee suggestions, students will craft a written reconciliation to guide them in writing their policy paper.
+Incorporating the comments and committee suggestions, students will craft a written reconciliation to guide them in writing their thesis.

 - Implement internship or project